ghostdog87/WoWActivities/README.md

 - Paging, Sorting and Filtering features for activity list
 - Using SignalR to enable real time web communication to a chat feature in activity details view
 - Getting an 'A' rating for security - TODO
+- Authentication with Facebook and Github - TODO